This tutorial explains how to use a Prometheus Monitoring server with Grafana Dashboard.

 In this tutorial, we use an instance running on Ubuntu Xenial (16.04).

 1 .
-To run Prometheus safely on our server, we have to create a user without the possibility to log in.
-Therefore we use the parameter
+To run Prometheus safely on our server, we have to create a user for Prometheus and Node Exporter without the possibility to log in.
+To achieve this, we use the parameter

 --no-create-home which skips the creation of a home directory and disable the shell with